AdobeDocs/analytics-2.0-apis/bdia.md

 File size will vary according to the average size of each row.
 While we recommend larger files to reduce latency, we can only handle compressed files of up to 100 MB.
 However, files of this size should usually be reserved for historical ingest scenarios, as it will increase latency when hits are allowed to build-up this long on the client side.
 Existing clients tend to send files with rows between 3,000 and 50,000 rows, and sizes of 500k up to 20 MB.

 ## Customer ID and Experience Cloud Visitor ID Seeds
-SDC provides a way for a customer ID to be specified which Adobe will use as a seed to automatically generate an Experience Cloud Visitor ID (ecid, formerly called Marketing Cloud Visitor ID or mid).
+BDIA provides a way for a customer ID to be specified which Adobe will use as a seed to automatically generate an Experience Cloud Visitor ID (ecid, formerly called Marketing Cloud Visitor ID or mid).
 This functionality simplifies the process of generating your own ecid, which would require a separate server call for every visitor.
 Providing your own customer ID as a seed for an ecid is done by adding a column to specify a "customerID.[customerIDType].id" and another boolean column, "customerID.[customerIDType].ismcseed" to denote which customer ID should be used as the seed.
 Other columns can be used to further define the customer ID as well.
 See the table below for more information about the available columns.

 ### Customer ID Columns and Query String Parameters
 When specifying a customerID column, you must choose a customerIDType to correlate the columns to each other.
 The customerIDType can be any alphanumeric string, but it should be considered case-sensitive.
 For example, if there was a user ID and also an e-mail that an Analytics customer wanted to send into Analytics, they could choose "userIdent" and "userEmail," respectively, for the two customerIDTypes.
 If the end-user logs in using their user ID then a customer could specify "customerID.userIdent.authState" set to "AUTHENTICATED" in the data field for a user that is logged in, and "customerID.userIdent.id" would be set to their user ID.